This section describes the Swift specific features and procedures that can be used in your projects.

 Note: currently you need to switch-off the debugger when you are working with non-Swift programs.

 Using CMake Live templates

-Since CLion is based on CMake project model you can create
+Since CLion is based on CMake project model, to simplify the configuration process we

 live template that adds a Swift build target: